Should You Buy Flying Blue miles?

 Most transfer partner information online focuses on US credit cards.
 In Europe, your options are more limited but still valuable:

-For EU-based members without US credit cards, Subscribe to Miles at €0.0125/mile is typically the most cost-effective way to acquire miles outside of flying.
+For EU-based members without US credit cards, Subscribe to Miles at €0.011/mile is typically the most cost-effective way to acquire miles outside of flying.

-SkyStatus Miles Balance dashboard showing 343,549 miles portfolio with 0.0041 average CPM, 11,348 euros value created, 4.8x ROI multiplier, and 12-month improving trend
+SkyStatus miles Balance dashboard showing 343,549 miles portfolio with 0.0041 average CPM, 11,348 euros value created, 4.8x ROI multiplier, and 12-month improving trend

-The Miles Balance dashboard gives you a complete portfolio view - total miles, acquisition cost, value created, and ROI multiplier help you decide if buying more miles makes sense.
+The miles Balance dashboard gives you a complete portfolio view - total miles, acquisition cost, value created, and ROI multiplier help you decide if buying more miles makes sense.

-Calculate Your Miles Value
+Calculate Your miles Value

 See your cost per mile across all sources and determine if buying makes sense for your situation.

-Analyze Miles Free →
+Analyze miles Free →

 Official References